What is fraud?

-- The highest standards of probity in the delivery of its services, ensuring proper stewardship of its funds and assets
+- The highest standards of morality in the delivery of its services, ensuring proper management of its funds and assets

-- The prevention of fraud and the promotion of an anti-fraud culture
+- The prevention of fraud and supporting an anti-fraud culture

 - A zero-tolerance attitude to fraud, requiring staff and Councillors to act honestly and with integrity at all times, and to report all reasonable suspicions of fraud

-- The investigation of a risk-based response to all instances of actual, attempted, or suspected fraud.
-The Council will seek to recover any losses and pursue appropriate sanctions against the perpetrators.
-This may include criminal prosecution, disciplinary action, legal proceedings and professional sanctions
+- The investigation of a risk-based response to all examples of actual, attempted, or suspected fraud.
+The Council will seek to recover any losses and follow appropriate sanctions against the perpetrators.
+This may include criminal prosecution, disciplinary action, legal proceedings and professional sanctions.